History Classic Matches Results Collectibles

 He wrestled off and on through 1971 and left for the mainland and became a headliner on the East Coast, changed his name to MR. FUJI.

-Returned to the East Coast in 1970 and became a top headliner wrestler/manager and was elected into the WWE Hall Of Fame.
+Harry returned to Hawaii in 1978 and captured the Hawaiian Tag Team title with KARL VON STEIGER.
+He returned to the East Coast in 1970 and became a top headliner wrestler/manager and was elected into the WWE Hall Of Fame.

 JIM HADY